NAL-i5K/AgBioData_GFF3_recommendation/Recommendations.md

 Motivation
 ==========

-The [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)format  is a commonly used tab-delimited format representing the structure and function of genes or other mapped features.
-The format&#39;s flexibility allows scientists to easily manipulate GFF3 files, and it helps accurately represent the complex biological information being captured.
+The [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) format  is a commonly used tab-delimited format representing the structure and function of genes or other mapped features.
+The format's flexibility allows scientists to easily manipulate GFF3 files, and it helps accurately represent the complex biological information being captured.
 However, with increasing re-use of annotation data, in particular from different sources (software output from custom datasets, and/or reference datasets provided by databases), this flexibility has become an obstacle for downstream processing.
 Common software packages that export annotations in GFF3 format model the same data and metadata in different notations, which puts the burden on end-users to understand possibly undocumented assumptions about the data model, then to convert the data for downstream applications.
 For example, the CDS phase field is commonly misinterpreted by both dataset generators and consumers, which can lead to vastly different and erroneous amino acid sequences derived from the same GFF3 file.

 The [AgBioData consortium](https://www.agbiodata.org/) is a group of genomics, genetics and breeding databases and partners working towards shared practices and standards.
 Almost every AgBioData database uses the GFF3 format in some capacity, either for content ingest (into the database or associated tools, such as JBrowse), analysis, distribution, or all of the above.
 Many AgBioData members report that much of their data wrangling time is spent reformatting and correcting GFF3 files that model the same data types in different ways.
 Providing concrete guidelines for generating GFF3, and creating a standard representation of the most common biological data types in GFF3 that would be compatible with the most commonly used tools, would provide a major increase in efficiency for all AgBioData databases.